Development

 ### Error Recovery

-**CRITICAL: IF stuck and not making progress → STOP and ask user for guidance.**
+If stuck and not progressing → **STOP and ask user.**

 ### Context Management